sldimitrov/english_learning_system/README.md

 # English Learning System

 ## Mission
 * This project is not something random.
-I have developed this system in order to help others to learn English.
+I have developed this it in order to help others to learn English.
 When I first started (02/11/23) my idea was to create something that people will be happy to use, program that will automate some boring process in our lifestyle.
 * An old Chinese saying goes - "*If you want to help others - help yourself first*".